borisdev/research/token-curated-registry.md

 Monetization is through big food enterprise company's paying to get certified food, and thus raising the token price.

+## Test to check for collusion

+The TCR can be tested by an outside org to ensure these is no collusion amongst the judges.

 ## TCR References

 - Best, 20m read [Token-Curated Registries 1.0](https://medium.com/@ilovebagels/token-curated-registries-1-0-61a232f8dac7)